Skip to content

 Split a price into pre-tax and tax components.

-Split a tax-inclusive price into the pre-tax amount and the tax portion at any rate.
-Enter tax rate and see the result instantly.
+Split a tax-inclusive price into the pre-tax amount and the tax portion at any rate — the receipt math for VAT, GST, or sales tax.

 What this tool does